nodejs/node/doc/api/http.md

   * `setHost` {boolean}: Specifies whether or not to automatically add the `Host` header. **Default:** `true`.
   * `socketPath` {string} Unix domain socket.
-Cannot be used if one of `host` or `port` is specified, as those specify a TCP Socket.
+Cannot be used if one of `host` or `port` is specified, as those specify a TCP socket.
   * `timeout` {number}: A number specifying the socket timeout in milliseconds.
     This will set the timeout before the socket is connected.
   * `signal` {AbortSignal}: An `AbortSignal` that may be used to abort an